martingwhite/kramer/README.md

 When the server is started, the first thing it will do is deserialize `/tmp/blm` and `/tmp/ilm` into distinct key-value stores.
 Obviously, this is a horribly inefficient data structure for this purpose, but performance is not the key concern for our current work.
-The shell prompt will return after the server loads the language models.
+The prompt will return after the server loads the language models.
 You can verify the server is running by examining the output of `ps x`.

 ### Communicating with the server